frameRateZero/Blog/README.md

 - Hello...World...
 ```

 For generative artists reproducing Gerge Nees' classic "Schotter" (Gravel) work from 1965 is the obligatory anouncement.
-Gerge Nees was a pioneer of computer art, 1965, the first exhibition of “ Generative Art”
+Gerge Nees was a pioneer of computer art, part of a 1965 exhibition plainly called “Generative Art” <sup>[1](#myfootnote1)</sup>

 ##insert Schotter here.